 The University of Colorado College of Nursing is one of the highest ranked master’s programs in nursing in the nation, preparing nurses for advance practice roles.
 Our program is structured to provide a foundation for career paths for future leaders in advanced nursing practice.

 With a BS in nursing, you can pursue a master’s degree and choose from one of eleven (11) specialty options, five of which include an interdisciplinary urban underserved (CU-UNITE) track to advance your career in the nursing profession of your choice.
 We also offer an MS-DNP (advanced practice) program and an MS-PhD program to allow you to seek your doctorate while working on your master’s.
-For those who already have an MS and are looking for more options, check out our post-master’s program.
+For those who already have a MS and are looking for more options, check out our post-master’s programs.

 Learn about the master’s program at the College of Nursing.
 With eleven specialty options to choose from, a master’s degree in nursing will help launch your career in virtually any area in the nursing field.